mongodb/docs/source/includes/quick-start/atlas-setup.rst

-To retrieve your connection string for the cluster and user you created in the previous step, log into your Atlas account and navigate to the :guilabel:`Database` section and click the :guilabel:`Connect` button for the cluster that you want to connect to as shown below.
+To retrieve your connection string for the cluster and user you created in the previous step, log into your Atlas account and navigate to the :guilabel:`Database` section and click :guilabel:`Connect` for the cluster that you want to connect to as shown below.

 .. figure:: /includes/figures/atlas_connection_select_cluster.png